emij/SpotFinder/README.md

 # SpotFinder
-##This is a app developed gbgstartuphack developed on 8h do not expect great quality code here##
+##This is a app developed on gbgstartuphack on 8h do not expect great quality code here##

 ###Run on andriod###
 * install adb